broadinstitute/2024-06-24-python-novice-lesson/learners/setup.md

 You should see a `swc-python` folder in "My Drive", with two subfolders called `data` and `code` in it.

-#### Show your successful access

-1. Type <kbd>touch /broad/hptmp/computing_basics_python/\<username\>_was_here</kbd>
-2. Type <kbd>ls /broad/hptmp/computing_basics_python</kbd> Did you leave your mark?
-3. Type <kbd>exit</kbd> to leave the server.

-If you were unable to access the Broad login servers, please let the [workshop organizers](mailto:cb-admin@broadinstitute.org) know so we can help you troubleshoot before the start of the workshop.

 :::::::::::::::::::::::::::::::::::::::::: spoiler

-## to be updated by cb-admins
+## Further reading

-## Launch Python interface
+## Python interfaces

 To start working with Python, we need to launch a program that will interpret and execute our Python commands.
-Below we list several options.
-If you don't have a preference, proceed with the top option in the list that is available on your machine.
-Otherwise, you may use any interface you like.
+For our purposes today, we will use Colab, so you do not need to read further right now.
+However, if you want to do more with Python, you have a variety of options.
+It is a good idea to try out several of these interfaces to get a sense of which you prefer.

-## Option A: Jupyter Notebook
+## Jupyter Notebook

 A Jupyter Notebook provides a browser-based interface for working with Python.
+Colab is one example of this.
-If you installed Anaconda, you can launch a notebook in two ways:
+If you install Anaconda, you can launch a notebook in two ways:

 ::::::::::::::::: spoiler